[../../../include/left.htm]

 The largest Seacoast memorial to the USS Kearsarge stands between Islington and State Streets in Portsmouth in Goodwin Park.
 Dedicated on July 4, 1888, the huge cast zinc memorial features the Kearsarge on one of its four base panels and a sailor.

 This primarily wood model portrays the USS Kearsarge when it battled with the CSS Alabama.
 There were several modifications on the ship before the battle.
-We build the model two sizes:
+We build the model in two sizes below.
+The photos on this page are of the 36".

 Learn more about the USS Kearsarge here: https://en.wikipedia.org/wiki/USS_Kearsarge_(1861)